dfbsdan/CS454/README.md

     arg5: Integer (0<x): Maximum number of helper threads to be created to perform fitness evaluations.

+    arg6: Integer (0<x): Number of tests performed per program in order to obtain its fitness.

-    arg6: Integer (0<x): Maximum time -in seconds- a fitness evaluation can take (if the process times out, the fitness is set to Integer.MIN_VALUE)
+    arg7: Integer (0<x): Maximum time -in seconds- a test can take (timeout).

 Default for testing:

-    $ java -jar target/project-1.0-SNAPSHOT-shaded.jar 20 100 0.4 1 20 5    // REVISION REQUIRED
+    $ java -jar target/project-1.0-SNAPSHOT-shaded.jar 20 100 0.4 1 30 20 5    // REVISION REQUIRED